Product Strategy · Initial thinking

 Test it with the audiences that matter

-Take the finished narrative outside this room.
-Run it past a lighthouse customer to check it lands commercially, a friendly investor to validate the Series B angle, the wider exec team to confirm internal alignment, and a board dry-run to rehearse the formal ask.
-Output: confidence the story holds, or named gaps to close before it goes live.
+We should run it through four lenses: a lighthouse customer to check it lands commercially, a friendly investor to validate the Series B angle, the wider exec team to confirm internal alignment, and a board dry run to rehearse the formal ask.

 Let's lock the bet, together.